rmccrear/lv-3-may-2024/week-6/Day-1/assignment.md

 3. **Firebase Configuration**:
    - Create a `firebaseConfig.js` file in your project.
 Store your Firebase project's configuration in this file.
-   - Initialize Firebase in your application.
-Refer to the demo code on creating an `initFirebase.js` file.
-Ensure it checks for an existing Firebase instance before initialization.

 ### Part 2: Implementing Authentication